connexta/admin-console/ui/README.md

     http://localhost:8080?debug_session=my-session-name/#/

-## tests
+## unit tests

-A test file can be located anywhere in `./src/main/webapp/`, as long as it ends with `spec.js`.
+A unit test file can be located anywhere in `./src/main/webapp/`, as long as it ends with `spec.js`.
 It is beneficial to co-locate tests near code they exercise to suggest a close relationship, as well as making the `import` statements much simpler.

 To develop/debug tests in a browser, do: